deltafront/CompanyB_Modules/Common/README.md

 ### ServletResponseUtils
 This class contains convenience methods for dealing with Servlet Responses.
 Presently, the only method in this class is `writeResponse(response, message, flush)`.

+###Query Mapper
+This class takes a Http Query String and returns a mapping of all of its elements.

 ## Logging
 All logging is done via SLF4J.
 You will need to provide your own runtime implementations.